Tianyu-yang-anna/Tianyu-yang-anna.github.io/_pages/about.md

 # 🔥 News
+- *2024.10*: Our new paper about Multimodal modal Machine Unlearning is now available on arxiv!
+Reading list <a href="https://arxiv.org/abs/2410.23330" target="_blank">here</a>.
 - *2024.09*: &nbsp;🎉🎉 One first-author paper accepted by EMNLP 2024.
 - *2024.05*: I have passed Qulitfy Exam.
 - *2024.05*: &nbsp;🎉🎉 One paper accepted by ACL 2024.